-In 2017 VW added a choice ot two 2.0-litre TSI turbo petrol engines to the Transporter range, offering either 150hp or 204hp.
+In 2017 VW added a choice of two 2.0-litre TSI turbo petrol engines to the Transporter range, offering either 150hp or 204hp.

 These are intriguing power units - while they can't match the fuel economy of their diesel equivalents, they are quieter, super-smooth and urgently enjoyable to drive.
-Even the 150hp model feels very fast for a van, while the 204hp is practically a load-carrying GTI.
+Even the 150hp model feels very fast, while the 204hp is practically a load-carrying GTI.

 Both petrol engines suffer from a surprising amount of vibration around 1,500rpm, however - something that the optional DSG transmission available on the more powerful model ably manages to drive around.

-Not for eveyone, but if you're - say - a lifestyle buyer who places a greater emphasis on the driving experience than fuel economy, they are worthy additions to the Transporter range.
+Not for everyone, but if you're - say - a lifestyle buyer who places a greater emphasis on the driving experience than fuel economy, they are worth seeking out.

 Sadly, if you do want a petrol-powered T6, you'll now have to search for a secondhand example as they were dropped from the UK pricelist in autumn 2018.

-The previous generation T5 Transporter was starting to show its age, and had become quite utilitarian by rival standards.
-But this latest model is a smooth performer on the road, if not quite as sharp as the Transit Custom or Renault Trafic family, and not quite matching the assured comfort and luxury of the fanciest Mercedes Vito models.
+The previous generation T5 Transporter had become quite utilitarian by rival standards.
+But the T6 has always been a smooth performer on the road, if not quite as sharp as the Transit Custom or Renault Trafic family, and not quite matching the assured comfort and luxury of the fanciest Mercedes Vito models.